 Similar to the National League, the Junior Circuit opts for a three-game playoff in case of a tie at the end of the regular season.
 Previously, a deadlock in the American League had been broken with a one-game winner-take-all format.

 The Indians trade Luis Tiant and Stan Williams to the Twins for Dean Chance, Bob Miller, Graig Nettles, and Ted Uhlaender.
 None of the players in the deal will stay with their new clubs for more than two seasons, with the exception of Nettles, who spends three seasons with the Tribe before being traded to New York.

-In one of the worst deals ever made, the Mets trade Nolan Ryan and three prospects to the Angels for six time all-star third baseman Jim Fregosi.
-The fireballer from Texas will set the all-time strikeout record (5,714) and will become a member of the Hall of Fame, while their new 30 year-old infielder (.232, 5, 32), who will play less than two full seasons in New York, will provide little help for the team.
+In one of the worst deals in franchise history, the Mets trade Nolan Ryan and three prospects to the Angels for six time All-Star third baseman Jim Fregosi.
+The fireballer from Texas will set the all-time strikeout record (5,714) and will become a member of the Hall of Fame, while their new 30 year-old infielder (.232, 5, 32) plays less than two full seasons in New York, providing little help for the team.

 The American League votes unanimously to adopt the designated hitter rule on a trial basis for three years.
 The concept, that permits a team to designate a player to bat in place of the pitcher, will be implemented in some measure by most collegiate and professional leagues with the National League and Japan's Nippon Professional Baseball's Central League being the notable exceptions.